carousel banner image

 Course information

-The programme aims to equip students with the knowledge, skills, attitudes and values to:
+The programme aims to equip you with the knowledge, skills, attitudes and values to:

 • Demonstrate a critical understanding of core theories and ethical underpinnings of children and young people’s experiences of death loss and non-death loss in their lives and associated losses and changes.